awsk1994/VultantGlasses_Alpha/README.md

 # TODO:
 ### High (Essential) Priority:
- - [BUG] status is "connecting to device" after choosing a device to connect and connected successfully.

- - Alert on BleError and suggest actions (eg. restart bluetooth)
  - Implement persistence storage for notes, cue-card, settings.
+ - Implement cue-card change slide functionality.

  - [Need to test] react-native permissions implementation on iOS.
- - Prettify Settings --> Should do custom modal to change text and numbers, instead of going ot next screen...

  - Language selection

  - [Notification message] -> appName conversion (eg. com.whatsapp -> whatsapp), get app list name from android/ios

+  - Prettify Settings --> Should do custom modal to change text and numbers, instead of going to next screen...

  - Logging/Debugging

 ### Medium (Good to have) Priority:
- - Centralize styles
+ - move appSettings to top right
  - Try to connect to saved BLE.
 If fail, alert and suggest to go choose device page.
  - Add global settings to log ToastAndroid (Developer mode settings)
  - Cover as much error cases as possible: permissions not enabled error, bluetooth not enabled error, repeat on/off scanning continuously error,